 When a series of numbers are arranged by size, the lower quartile (or 25th percentile) is the value that splits the lowest 25% of the data from the highest 75%.
 The upper quartile (or 75th percentile) is the value that splits the highest 25% of the data from the lowest 75%.

-A region is a geographic unit formerly referred to as Government Office Region (GOR).
+A region is a geographical unit formerly referred to as Government Office Region (GOR).
 From 1 April 2011, the term GOR was dropped in favour of region.Nôl i'r tabl cynnwys

-The rental value ranges displayed in Figure 3 are produced using “Jenks natural breaks”; this is a method that separates values into groups that are naturally present in the data.
-Similar values are gathered together in such a way that the differences between groups are maximised.
+The rental value ranges displayed in Figure 3 are produced using "Jenks natural breaks"; this is a method that separates values into groups that are naturally present in the data.
+Similar values are grouped in such a way that the differences between groups are maximised.

 Voluntary provision of data

-Thank you to the landlords and estate agents who voluntarily provide the data that makes this release possible.Nôl i'r tabl cynnwys
+Thank you to the landlords and estate agents who voluntarily provide the data that make this release possible.Nôl i'r tabl cynnwys

 Data interpretation and comparability

-Under the current methodology, we do not publish a time series and users are advised not to infer trends in the rental market over time by comparing prices year-on-year.
+Under the current methodology, we do not publish a data time series, and users are advised not to infer trends in the rental market over time by comparing prices year-on-year.

 Landlords and letting agents provide Rent Officers with data about the properties they let on the open market.
 This information is captured electronically in the lettings information database.
 Checks are carried out at the point of entry to ensure that any Housing Benefit-funded tenancies are excluded from this database.

 To avoid disclosure of personal information, statistics derived from samples containing fewer than five records have been suppressed.
-We have removed 190 cases (0.04%) from the dataset as there was insufficient information to assign them to a suitable bedroom or room category.
 All rental values have been rounded to the nearest pound.Nôl i'r tabl cynnwys

 Manylion cyswllt ar gyfer y Bwletin ystadegol